Watch Video39 min

 © Jose Mandojana/The Red Bulletin

-The beach's surfing roots go back to the 1920s when a surfing and fishing camp was in place, before local military base Camp Pendleton was established.
-These days, San'Os a place for families, hippies, hipsters and wily old salt dogs to roll up and slow their life down.
+The beach's surfing roots go back to the 1920s when a surfing and fishing camp was in place before the local military base Camp Pendleton was established.
+These days, San Onofre is a place for families, hippies, hipsters, and wily old salt dogs to roll up and slow their life down.

 03